zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 evil kamma was eliminated.
 Where did this terror, suffering, and sorrow arise?
 It arises from his love, happiness, greed, joy and greed.

-『There are four doors in the four corners, divided into equal parts,
+"There are four doors in the four corners, divided into equal parts,

 is surrounded by iron walls, and the top is covered by iron.